JeffMorhous/judoscale-content/configure-aws-ecs-with-terraform.md

 Run `terraform apply` again.
 Once completed, this will output the public-facing URL for your application!
 Give it some time to finish the deploy, then visit the URL in your browser to see "Hello World!" from inside AWS!

+## Autoscaling ECS with Queue Time

+AWS's built-in ECS autoscaler, which manages the number of tasks running in your service, works by monitoring CPU utilization and memory usage of your tasks.
+When these metrics exceed certain thresholds, it automatically adds more tasks to handle the increased load.

+While CPU and memory metrics are useful, they show a limited view of an application's performance.
+For web apps, [one metric that often gets overlooked is queue time](https://judoscale.com/blog/request-queue-time), the duration between when a request hits your server and when your application starts processing it. **High queue times often indicate that your application is struggling to keep up with incoming requests, even if CPU and memory usage seem normal.**

+Autoscaling based on queue time can provide more responsive scaling when compared to using memory and CPU.
+Judoscale offers the ability to [scale ECS applications based on queue time](https://judoscale.com/aws).
+By monitoring your application's queue time, Judoscale can scale more precisely, helping you maintain performance without overspending on resources.

 ### Setting up an NGINX Sidecar

-You may wish to use an NGINX sidecar with your application for several reasons, such as using [an autoscaler like Judoscale](https://judoscale.com/docs/aws-getting-started).
-To do this with Terraform, we'll make a quick change to our Task Definition to also deploy [Judoscale's sidecar container](https://gallery.ecr.aws/b1e6w9f4/nginx-sidecar-start-header) from the public container registry.
+If you're using [an autoscaler like Judoscale](https://judoscale.com/docs/aws-getting-started), you'll need to run an NGINX sidecar proxy to inject the `X-Request-Start` header into web requests.
+Because all of our infrastructure was created with Terraform, we can make this change to the setup pretty easily.
+We'll make a quick change to our Task Definition to also deploy [Judoscale's sidecar container](https://gallery.ecr.aws/b1e6w9f4/nginx-sidecar-start-header) from the public container registry.
 Replace the existing task definition with this:

 ```terraform
 resource "aws_ecs_task_definition" "this" {